How To Find Contentment In Your Life?

 The Find Contentment To Do List:

-- Develop a thought out a plan for whatever money you have.
+- Have a thought out a plan for whatever money you have.
 We all are at different economic levels.
 On whatever level He has placed you, live within those means and be thankful for everything.

 - Develop your priories and write them on paper.
 There are more Christians than you can imagine that are discontent.
 Not because they are not doing well, but because others have more or are doing so-called better.
 Too often people look at what they don’t have and become dissatisfied and discontented, instead of being thanking God for what they do have and being content with what He has supplied in their life.

-- Develop a positive, thankful attitude.
+- Practice a positive, thankful attitude.
 It is remarkable that living in America, and we could ever think that God has failed us materially.
 That approach is possible only when we allow Satan to convince us to compare ourselves to others.
 The primary defense against this attitude is praise to God.
 Satan uses lavishness and waste to create discontent and selfish ambition.
 Thankfulness is a state of mind, not an accumulation of things.
 Until you can honestly thank God for what you have and be willing to accept God’s provision the way He has chosen, contentment will never be possible.

 - Develop an attitude of gratitude, and you will find so much more contentment is doing so.
 “Give thanks in all circumstances; for this is God’s will for you in Christ Jesus.”
 1 Thessalonians 5:18 Don’t focus on your circumstances or what you don’t have, focus on what you do have and thank God for it!
 Until God gives you something different, we need to be content with what you have and do not have.